WarBringerLT/PythonLoggingSimplifier/README.md

 # Python Logging Simplifier
 It will automatically create log folder, create log file, and insert and add all data.
-TO USE IN YOUR OWN PYTHON SCRIPT (TO YOUR OTHER FILE ADD) and it will handle the rest of work.
+Basically it will handles the heavy work, while leaves the blazing fast performance.
 Works really fast, takes almost no memory and is very simple yet advanced and scalable.
-The actual script itself consists of less than 90 lines - very **simple** and **robust**, making it **very efficient**
+The actual script itself consists of less than 90 lines - very **simple** and **robust**, making it **very efficient**.

     from Logger.py import *
     Logging.log(CODE_NUMBER~MUST BE INTEGER~, MESSAGE~STRING~)